60Trees/combo-crusher/main/README.md

     * If you have not configured it before, it will automatically configure.
 6. It launches a blue Pygame window for you to press the "Fullscreen" button so it knows your preferred screen size.
 7. Enjoy the extremely buggy square in the centre of the screen with ugly placeholder textures that you move with left, right and jump buttons!
 That's... literally it.
 (Only one developer working on a game with NO GAME ENGINE is pretty hard, you know)

+# Credits

+Thanks to [@**Tsunami014**](https://github.com/Tsunami014/) for the ldtk import in **BlazeSudio** (yes, there is an intentional typo) and to my friend who is working on the player sprites (still waiting for him to upload them).

+# Inspiration
+I got inspiration from [a google doodle game from Halloween 2024](https://doodles.google/doodle/halloween-2024/) where there are enemies coming at the player with symbols above their heads that you have to type / push / draw in the right order to defeat said enemy.

+My game has *some* similarities in how the enemies are defeated, but otherwise my game is a 2d platformer style dungeon crawler focusing on combat strategies and, well... crushing enemies using a combination of inputs.
+(It's called combo crusher for a reason!)